-- The ongoing financial crisis and its resulting impact on financial markets and economic environment have resulted in material adjustments to the valuation of the Banks assets.
+- The ongoing financial crisis and its resulting impact on financial markets and the economic environment have resulted in material adjustments to the valuation of the Bank's assets.
 The management of the Bank has considered all relevant factors in making prudent and reasonable valuation estimates in the circumstances.
 The financial markets continue to be affected by market liquidity issues and high price volatility.
 There is also a continued increased level of uncertainty about future economic developments.
-These factors could result in future changes in the valuation of assets and such changes could be material. - Provisions for liabilities are based on the management's judgments and represent the best estimate of expenditures required to settle a liability of an uncertain timing or amount resulting from an obligation.
-As at 31 December 2010, the Bank created no provisions for liabilities. - The Bank regularly (on a quarterly basis) monitors the loan portfolio and performs an individual or portfolio assessment of receivables from loan transactions in order to identify loss events.
-Subsequently, the Bank quantifies an impact of a loss event on the recognised financial assets while taking into account estimated income from received collateral.
-In the case of an impairment of the underlying financial asset, the Bank creates a provision in the amount of a difference between the face value of an asset and anticipated impairment, and reclassifies the financial asset.
-For portfolio-recognised financial assets, the Bank tests the impact of objectively demonstrated events on the recognised financial assets.
-Considering the current economic conditions, the final outcome of these estimates could differ from the amounts of impairment losses recognised as at 31 December 2010. - Income tax rules and regulations have undergone significant changes in recent years and there are little historical precedent and interpretative rulings with respect to the extensive and complex issues affecting the banking industry.
+These factors could result in future changes in the valuation of assets and such changes could be material. - Provisions for liabilities are based on the management's judgments and represent the best estimate of the expenditures required to settle a liability of an uncertain timing or amount resulting from an obligation. - The Bank regularly (on a quarterly basis) monitors the loan portfolio and performs an individual or portfolio assessment of receivables from loan transactions in order to identify loss events.
+Subsequently, the Bank quantifies the impact of a loss event on the recognised financial assets while taking into account estimated income from received collateral.
+In the case of an impairment of the underlying financial asset, the Bank creates a provision in the amount of a difference between the face value of the assets and the estimated impairment of the assets, and reclassifies the financial asset.
+For portfolio-recognised financial assets, the Bank tests the impact of objectively-demonstrated events on the recognised financial assets.
+Considering the current economic conditions, the final outcome of these estimates could differ from the amounts of impairment losses recognised as at 31 December 2011. - Income tax rules and regulations have undergone significant changes in recent years and there is little historical precedent and few interpretative rulings with respect to the extensive and complex issues affecting the banking industry.
 Moreover, tax authorities have extensive powers in interpreting the application of the tax laws and regulations in the course of its tax examination of taxpayers.
 Accordingly, there is a high level of inherent uncertainty about the ultimate outcomes of examinations by the tax authorities.